corcel/corcel/README.md

 ## <a id="menu"></a> Menu

 To get a menu by its slug, use the syntax below.
-The menu items will be loaded in the `items` variable (it's a collection of `Corcel\MenuItem` objects).
+The menu items will be loaded in the `items` variable (it's a collection of `Corcel\Model\MenuItem` objects).

 The currently supported menu items are: Pages, Posts, Custom Links and Categories.